Chart Color Schemes

 Residential development activity is lower than average in Regents Park according to AreaSearch's national comparison of local real estate markets

-This demand significantly outpaces new supply, typically leading to price growth and increased buyer competition.
-The average construction cost of new dwellings is approximately $425,000, aligning with regional trends.
-In FY-26, there have been $23.2 million in commercial approvals, indicating moderate levels of commercial development.
-Compared to Greater Brisbane, Regents Park has significantly less development activity, at 91.0% below the regional average per person.
-This scarcity usually strengthens demand and prices for existing properties.
+The demand significantly exceeds new supply, which typically leads to price growth and increased buyer competition.
+New dwellings are developed at an average expected construction cost value of $425,000, slightly above the regional average, indicating a focus on quality developments.
+In FY-26, there have been $18.6 million in commercial approvals, demonstrating moderate levels of commercial development activity.
+Compared to Greater Brisbane, Regents Park has significantly less development activity, with 90.0% below the regional average per person.
+This scarcity of new properties typically strengthens demand and prices for existing properties.

-The area's new development consists of 88.0% detached dwellings and 12.0% townhouses or apartments, maintaining its suburban identity with a concentration of family homes suited to buyers seeking space.
-There are approximately 730 people per dwelling approval in the location, indicating an established market.
-Future projections estimate Regents Park will add around 262 residents by 2041, based on AreaSearch's latest quarterly estimate.
-With current construction levels, housing supply is expected to adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+Nationally, this is also below average, reflecting the area's maturity and possible planning constraints.
+New development consists predominantly of detached dwellings (88.0%) and townhouses or apartments (12.0%), sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+The location has approximately 687 people per dwelling approval, indicating an established market.
+Future projections show Regents Park adding 285 residents by 2041, based on the latest AreaSearch quarterly estimate.
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development